Skip to content

 • Try to gently remove any plant parts remaining in the mouth and wipe the tongue with a wet cloth.
 Gently rinse lips with water.

-• Check the webPOISONCONTROL® online tool or call Poison Control at 1-800-222-1222 for guidance.
+• Use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.

 • Giving milk or another cool and creamy snack like yogurt, ice cream, or popsicle can help relieve the symptoms.
 Do not give anything to eat or drink if there is swelling of the tongue or throat or if the person is having difficulty breathing.